svdoever/ai-writer/docs/docs/models.json.md

 }
 ```

 On execution of a recipe, the default model configuration can be overridden using the `--model-override` option of the `ai-writer` command.
-For example, to use the `gpt-4` model, execute for example the following command:
+For example, to use the `gpt-4` model, execute the following command:

 ```bash
 npx ai-writer eli5 --topic elephant --model-override gpt-4 --output eli5/elephant